This is where the fun begins.

 With one Premier League title under his belt, Mourinho decided to splash the cash on Essien in the summer of 2005.

-At his first press conference for Los Blancos, Mourinho referred to Essein as his son while Essein referred to Mourinho as his “Daddy”.
+At his first press conference for Los Blancos, Mourinho referred to Essein as his son while Essein called Mourinho his “daddy”.
+Bit weird, if you ask me.

 Lassana Diarra – Chelsea & Real Madrid

 Diarra didn’t enjoy much of run out under Mourinho during their time together at Chelsea, with just a few appearances in midfield and the odd fill-in role at right-back.

 After spells at Arsenal and Portsmouth, Diarra joined Real Madrid in 2008 and once again found himself playing under Mourinho.

 It didn’t last long though, with the arrivals of Sami Khedira and Mesut Ozil in 2010 pushing him out.